antonmi/espec/README.md

      - Elixir 1.10 compatibility.
   * 1.8.3
      - Elixir 1.11 compatibility.
      - Fails with compilation error if spec can't be compiled
+  * 1.8.3
+    - Erlang 25 and Elixir 1.13 compatibility.

 ## Contributing
 ##### Contributions are welcome and appreciated!